yaahc/rustconf/rust-for-non-systems-programmers.md

 We create an HTTP client object, call the `get` method with the endpoint URL, add some query parameters, and send the request.

-Next slide: Making the call and printing the result.

 ---